jbtiglao/team-profile-generator/README.md

 4. Should the user choose to add an engineer, the user is prompted to enter the following information: engineer's name, employee ID, email address, and GitHub username.

+5. When the user enters the last engineer prompt response, all engineer information will appear or are logged on the terminal.

-5. When the new engineer information is added and pushed to the repository, the user is taken back to the menu.
+6. When the new engineer information is added and pushed to the repository, the user is taken back to the menu.
 This means he/she could add more engineers and/or interns, depending on the number of team members he/she has.
 Otherwise, the user can opt to finish building the team and exit the application.

 <img width="933" alt="image3_engineerprompts" src="https://user-images.githubusercontent.com/94569484/157872414-00967608-6206-451b-95e2-6ced2cfc890f.png">

 [engineer prompts](/assets/images/image3_engineerprompts.png)

-6. Should the user choose to add an intern, the user is prompted with the following information: intern's name, employee ID, email address, and school.
+7. Should the user choose to add an intern, the user is prompted with the following information: intern's name, employee ID, email address, and school.

+8. When the user enters the last intern prompt response, all manager information will appear or are logged on the terminal.

-7. When the new intern information is added and pushed to the repository, the user is taken back to the menu, where the user could add more team members, i.e., Engineer and/or Intern, or finish building the team and exit the application.
+9. When the new intern information is added and pushed to the repository, the user is taken back to the menu, where the user could add more team members, i.e., Engineer and/or Intern, or finish building the team and exit the application.

 <img width="935" alt="image4_internprompts" src="https://user-images.githubusercontent.com/94569484/157872454-abc2dc4d-1368-4fb4-9517-4bcf20e718b4.png">

 [intern prompts](/assets/images/image4_internprompts.png)

-8. Should the user choose to finish building the team, the user will exit the application and a HTML file is generated.
+10. Should the user choose to finish building the team, the user will exit the application and a HTML file is generated.
 The generated HTML file displays the team roster, including a summary of information on each team member whose employee data was entered in the application.
 This can be accessed and viewed on a browser from the following file:
 ```
 ./dist/index.html
 ```